markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 This is a hard question to answer, as there are a lot of different answers we can provide.
 We could penalize a player by subtracting health points upon leaving a fight, but that doesn't make too much sense, as the whole point of leaving the fight is to retain health for the next possible battle.
 So rather than gauging a player's success off of how much health they have at the end, let's gauge it off of how much money they have at the end instead.

-> **Legacy Lem:** Think about how old arcade games used to display "High Score" lists to rank players.
+> **Urkel Says:** Think about how old arcade games used to display "High Score" lists to rank players.
 Most games are not about getting to the end, but rather how high of a score they have when the game is over for them.

 We're going to finish off this lesson by adding in functionality to penalize our player if they choose to skip a fight, so let's start by adding a variable to keep track of how much money they have.